xyproto/algernon/README.md

 Features and limitations
 ------------------------

-* Supports HTTP/2, with or without HTTPS.
+* Supports HTTP/2, with or without HTTPS (browsers may require HTTPS when using HTTP/2).
 * Also supports regular HTTP.
 * Can use Lua scripts as handlers for HTTP requests.
 * The Algernon executable is compiled to native and is reasonably fast.